Bitcoin Verdict

 Tax Software-Specific Criteria

-Bitcoin tax software solves a different problem than wallets or exchanges - it needs to accurately calculate your tax liability across potentially years of transaction history.
-Our tax software scoring reflects this: same 100-point scale, but the four dimensions focus on what actually determines whether a tax tool saves you time, money, and stress.
+Bitcoin tax software is solving a different job than a wallet or an exchange - it has to add up what you owe across what can be years of transactions, often spread over several places.
+So we score it differently: the same 100-point scale, but the four dimensions zero in on what really decides whether a tax tool saves you time, money, and a few gray hairs at filing season.

-The weights stay the same (30/25/25/20) but the labels and evaluation criteria change.
+The weights stay the same (30/25/25/20), but the labels and what we look for change.
 Accuracy and coverage replace security.
 Price replaces general fee analysis.
 Ease of use replaces community score.
-Trust and support remains, evaluated through the lens of customer service quality and CPA partnerships.
+Trust and support stays, but here we judge it by customer service quality and CPA partnerships.

 Accuracy & Coverage